 See those reviews for additional information.

 Coenzyme Q 10 does help us make energy, but whether or not this gives healthy people more energy is debatable.
-As for ginseng, there are several different types of ginseng out there.
-Arbonne Essentials doesn't say what type it has.
-That makes it hard to comment on that ingredient.
+There are several different types of ginseng out there.
+Arbonne Essentials doesn't say what type it has, making it hard to comment on that ingredient.

 Yes, Arbonne Essentials is certified Vegan.
 There is a vegan certification stamp on the box.

 Is Arbonne Essentials Organic?

 I don't think it is because I don't see an organic certification or claims about being organic on the package.
 None of the ingredients say “organic,” either.